fyang93/diffusion/README.md

 - Run `make rank` to get the results.
 If you have GPUs, try using commands like `CUDA_VISIBLE_DEVICES=0,1 make rank`, `0,1` are examples of GPU ids.
 > Note: on Oxford5k and Paris6k datasets, the `truncation_size` parameter should be no larger than 1024 when using GPUs according to FAISS's limitation.
 You can use CPUs instead.

+## Updates!!

+- We changed the evaluation protocol to the official one.
+Our previous evaluation code had issues on computing the precision for the first true positive result, which causes the mAP slightly higher than its real value.
+Since all results in the paper were obtained by the previous evaluation, the comparison is still solid.
+- We provide a new retrieval method that uses all queries at once which produces better performance.
+If you want to use the algorithm described in the paper, please check `search_old` in `rank.py`.

 ## Authors

 - [Fan Yang](https://fyang.me/about) wrote the algorithm